 Normandy, Brittany, and the Loire Valley

 Visit this lovely corner of France to experience history, fantastic scenery, charming villages, wonderful food, and wine.
-You could do this trip by bus and car but we strongly suggest renting a car unless you want to add a lot of time and hassle.
+You could do this trip by bus and train but we strongly suggest renting a car unless you want to add a lot of time and hassle.

 Length: 9 days